The following criteria is used in determining appropriateness for adult inpatient admission at Riverside Behavioral Health Center.

 - Need for legally mandated admission for evaluation

-The following criteria are considered for individuals to enter our Adult Psychiatric Services (APSY) program.
+The following criteria are considered for individuals to enter our Adult Psychiatric Services, or APSY, program.

 - Have a recent history of suicidal behavior, are a threat to self or others